jpr2016git/Azure-Security-Center/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 **View and remediate vulnerability assessment findings:**

 1. From Security Center sidebar, click on **Recommendations**.
-2. Expend **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).
+2. Expand **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).
 3. Search for **Vulnerabilities in your virtual machines should be remediated**.
 4. On the Security Checks, you should see a list of vulnerabilities found on the affected resources.
-5. On the recommendation, expend **Affected resources**.
+5. On the recommendation, expand **Affected resources**.
 You should see two unhealthy resources (asclab-win and asclab-linux) and not applicable resources.
 6. From the **Unhealthy resources**, select **asclab-win** resource.
 Here you can view all relevant recommendations for that resource.
 7. From the findings list, click on the highest vulnerability located at the top (ID 91649).
 8. Notice the vulnerability details on the information pane including the description, impact, severity, remediation steps, etc.